Get Started

 XDR Layer: End-to-End Prevention & Detection

-• Endpoint protection-multilayered protection against malware, ransomware, exploits and fileless attacks
+• Endpoint protection-multilayered protection against malware, ransomware, exploits, and fileless attacks

-• Network protection-protecting against scanning attacks, MITM, lateral movement and data exfiltration
+• Network protection-protecting against scanning attacks, MITM, lateral movement, and data exfiltration

 • User protection-preset behavior rules coupled with dynamic behavior profiling to detect malicious anomalies

-• Deception-wide array of network, user, file decoys to lure advanced attackers into revealing their hidden presence
+• Deception-wide array of network, user, and file decoys to lure advanced attackers into revealing their hidden presence

 SOAR Layer: Response Automation